 Don’t Forget to Return the Favor!

 If you have found our counseling to be helpful, we would like to ask that you consider making a gift to support our cause.
-As a donation-based organization, we rely on the generosity of our patients and the general public to provide the much needed funding to continue our important work.
-A gift of any amount would be much appreciated, and can be made at on our Donate Page.
+As a donation-based organization, we rely on the generosity of our patients and the general public to provide the much-needed funding to continue our important work.
+A gift of any amount would be much appreciated and can be made on our Donate Page.
 We hope you will seriously consider how you can help us help others in their cancer success!

 I first called you after relapsing from a bone marrow transplant for lymphoma…I asked if you could refer me to someone.
 You did.
 Since then I have learned a lot about food and nutrition, and…its impact on our health… My prior doctor told me that if I was extremely lucky I might go another 16 months.
 Well it is now 20 months and I feel great.
 I am leaving tomorrow to take my second snow skiing trip this season. –MR